Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (a) Except as provided elsewhere in this chapter, no person, group or organization shall hold, host or sponsor any organized event, assembly, meeting or other organized activity in a park that would likely attract 50 or more persons except as part of an event or activity for which a park or event permit has been issued.

-(b) A park permit is required for any activity, assembly, gathering, meeting or other organized activity, of more than 50 but less than a 100 persons, held in a City park or public property.
+(b) A park permit is required for any activity, assembly, gathering, meeting or other organized activity, of more than 50 but less than 100 persons, held in a City park or public property, or for uses determined by the Director, to be not commonly carried out in a park.

 (1) A person or group desiring to hold, host, sponsor or organize such activity, as outlined above, shall apply for a park permit by filing a complete application with payment of all applicable fees (per the current City of Lake Stevens Fee Resolution) and all supporting and required documents with the City at least 14 days prior to the date on which the activity, assembly, gathering or meeting is to occur.